Mass Gap in Infinite Derivative Non-local Higgs: Dyson-Schwinger Approach: Discussion Conclusion

 \section{Discussion \& Conclusion}

-In a s simple quartic scalar field theory, we showed that the mass gap and the spectrum of the states is completely changed in the non-local theory than that in the local scenario.
-We summarize the main findings of our paper as follows: \begin{itemize} \item We showed that the \textit{Dyson-Schwinger} approach can be straightforwardly extended from the standard field theory to the infinite-derivative case, therefore providing a pathway to access non-perturbative physics in the non-local theories. \item We studied the \textit{mass gap} generated in non-local infinite-derivative Higgs field theory and showed, as an example, for the case of non-local Gaussian operator, that the non-local scale M is responsible for no extra poles in the propagator even in the non-perturbative regime (see Eqn.(\ref{eq:on-shell})). \item In the limit $M \rightarrow \infty$, the mass gap becomes just like the local theory. \item We notice that in the UV, beyond the scale of non-locality M, the mass gap generated in the Higgs gets exponentially suppressed and the theory transcends into conformal limit in that regime, inspite of interactions being present.
+In a simple quartic scalar field theory, we showed that the mass gap and the spectrum of the states is completely changed in the non-local theory than that in the local scenario.
+We summarize the main findings of our paper as follows: \begin{itemize} \item We showed that the \textit{Dyson-Schwinger} approach can be straightforwardly extended from the standard field theory to the infinite-derivative case, therefore providing a pathway to access non-perturbative physics in the non-local theories. \item We studied the \textit{mass gap} generated in non-local infinite-derivative Higgs field theory and showed, as an example, for the case of non-local Gaussian operator, that the non-local scale M is responsible for no extra poles in the propagator even in the non-perturbative regime (see Eqn.(\ref{eq:on-shell})). \item In the limit $M \rightarrow \infty$, the mass gap becomes just like in the local theory. \item In the limit of the coupling $\lambda \rightarrow 0$ we recover the proper massless propagator (see Eqn.13) in the weak perturbation scenario. \item We notice that in the UV, beyond the scale of non-locality M, the mass gap generated in the Higgs gets exponentially suppressed and the theory transcends into conformal limit in that regime, despite the interactions are present.